 The DOE IP supports world-leading research and development (R&D) associated with creating novel and more efficient isotope production and processing techniques.
 The R&D activities provide collateral benefits for training, workforce development, and promotion of a future U.S.-based expertise relevant to nuclear energy, accelerator science, nuclear engineering, nuclear physics, isotope enrichment, and nuclear chemistry and radiochemistry.
 These disciplines are foundational, not only to isotope production and processing, but underpin many critical aspects of basic and applied nuclear and radiochemical science.

-The DOE IP manages federal inventories of key isotopes, such as helium-3 for cryogenics and other applications, and the national repository for all stable isotopes that were created by calutrons (electromagnetic ion separation) that were developed as part of the Manhattan Project; the calutrons ceased operations in 1998.
+The DOE IP manages federal inventories of key isotopes, such as helium-3 for cryogenics and other applications, and the National Stable Isotope Repository.
+The latter consists of enriched stable isotopes created by calutrons (electromagnetic ion separation) that were developed as part of the Manhattan Project, the calutrons ceased operations in 1998.
 The U.S. inventory of stable isotopes is limited or has even been depleted in some cases, causing the U.S. to be dependent on foreign sources for certain stable isotopes.
-The DOE IP has developed and implemented modern stable isotope enrichment capabilities to replenish supplies and promote U.S. independence from foreign supply.
+The DOE IP has developed and implemented modern stable isotope enrichment capabilities to replenish supplies housed in the National Stable Isotope Repository and promote U.S. independence from foreign supply.
 The DOE IP also considers DOE-owned legacy waste or inventories and extracts isotopes of interest to re-purpose unwanted or excess materials.

 The National Isotope Development Center (NIDC) is located at Oak Ridge National Laboratory (ORNL) and is responsible for the day-to-day business operations of the Program, including sales, contract negotiation, marketing assessment, public outreach, quality control, and packaging and transportation.